 The purpose of this agreement is to set out our professional relationship and detail the services we will provide to you.
 For your own benefit and protection, you should read all of the information carefully and in particular, we would like to draw your attention to the “IMPORTANT INFORMATION” section.
 If you do not agree to any part of the information, please tell us.
 We assume that you accept the terms of this agreement unless we hear from you.

 3. Limit of Liability the Company’s Professional Indemnity Insurance Limit of Liability is GBP £2,000,000 (GBP) on any one claim.

 This clause restricts the amount that may be recoverable as a result of our negligence.

 4. The Regulator

-The Financial Conduct Authority (FCA) is an independent watchdog that regulates financial services.
+The Financial Conduct Authority is an independent watchdog that regulates financial services.

-The FCA has authorised us to advise, arrange, deal in and assist with the placing and administration of all types of General Insurance policies.
+The Financial Conduct Authority has authorised us to advise, arrange, deal in and assist with the placing and administration of all types of General Insurance policies.